 Consider adding a floating shelf expressly for the purpose of giving your trailing plants a cozy home.

 Pick the Right Flooring

-Solid wood floors, while they do infuse bathrooms with great character, are not the best type of flooring material for bathrooms, from a practical standpoint.
-Instead, pick flooring that is hardy enough to stand up against the rigors of daily bathroom use.
-Bathroom flooring favorites include ceramic and porcelain tile, luxury vinyl plank, vinyl tiles, and sheet vinyl flooring.
+Instead, pick bathroom flooring that is hardy enough to stand up against the rigors of daily bathroom use.
+Bathroom flooring favorites include ceramic and porcelain tile, luxury vinyl plank, and vinyl tiles.

 Adjust Room Size With Color